tritania/Stables/README.md

 ## Permissions ##
 * stables.teleport        Players with this permission can teleport while on their horse
 * stables.spawn           Players with this permission can spawn horses with /hspawn
+* stables.admin           Gives full access to all features, overides the config

 ## Configuration ##
 These values are set to false by default to enable them set them to true